alicommit-malp/Easy-Request-Log/README.md

-And that's it, the easy-request-log will make a sqlite database and add each incoming request to the database, the database has a limit of 10,000 records which is configurable in the ConfigureService method by passing the maxLogCount, as it can be seen in the example above the maxLogCount has been set to 3 which means the easy-request-log will keep only last 3 records in the database on 11th, the oldest record will be removed.
+And that's it, the easy-request-log will make a sqlite database and add each incoming request to the database, the database has a limit of 10,000 records by default which you can change it in the ConfigureService method by passing the maxLogCount parameter, as it can be seen in the example above the maxLogCount has been set to 3 for the sake of the demo which means that the easy-request-log will keep only the last 3 records in the database on 4th request, the oldest request will be removed from the database.

-## Accessing the logs
+## Querying the logs

 ```c#